-Remember that special rules apply where the service you are providing as a benefit is part of the worker's contract of employment and there is a difference between the benefits men and women get (for example, if the jobs in relation to which you provide the service as a benefit are mainly done by women or mainly done by men).
-You should also read the information at page 24: 'Making sure you are giving women and men equal pay and benefits'.
+Remember that special rules apply where the service your employer is giving you (or has arranged for someone else to give you) as a benefit is part of your contract of employment and there is a difference between the benefits men and women get.
+If, for example, the jobs in relation to which your employer provides the service as a benefit are mainly done by women or mainly done by men, you should also read the information at page 21: 'When your employer decides about pay and benefits for women and men'.